alexromanov/alexromanov.github.io/_posts/2021-06-06-testing-regret.md

 ## Test engineering is considered as non-technical

 In many work environments where I worked, testers or automation engineers are considered "not-so-technical" engineers.
-This is a huge regret for the whole industry.
+It is a huge regret for the whole industry.

 Testers are just clicking buttons and file bugs.
 Testers just sent a message "Something is not working" without attaching any logs, environment information.
 Testers do not provide clear steps to reproduce the issues.
 Testers can't even give initial thoughts on the root cause of the bugs.

-I also thought in such way for some time...
+I also thought in such a way for some time.

 The root cause of such a problem is because most QA courses do not provide a solid technical background on how systems work.
 The primary purpose of such classes is to teach you how to follow predefined test cases and file bugs.
 The most "technical" thing is firing a few HTTP calls manually or writing simple WebDriver tests for the Login page.
 And after all, what the heck do you want to learn from scratch after 1-2 month courses?

 As a result, most testers want to move to the development roles as soon as possible.
 It can be software development, managing positions, business analysts, etc.

-If you stay in testing for more than 10 years, you feel like a "stranger" person.
+If you stay in testing for more than ten years, you feel like a "stranger" person.

 All of this is why testers themselves do not know or feel that their work can be technical.